flokoe/dotfiles/README.md

 * Custom configureation for the terminal-emulator urxvt: [urxvt/.Xresource-urxvt](urxvt/.Xresource-urxvt)

 ## Installation
-**Warning:** If you want to use my dotfiles or part of them I reccomend you just copy what you need because sometimes I will brake some of the code.
+**Warning:** If you want to use my dotfiles or part of them I reccomend you just copy what you need because sometimes I will break some of the code.
 Furthermore you should always review and check the code you use.
 Do not blindly use my settings unless you know what you do.
 Use at your own risk and with caution!

 If you want to use the repo anyway, that's how it works: